ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-1-recursion-day1.rst

     Figure 1: A sequence of Sierpinski's triangles

-Recursion can also be used to traverse String, array, and ArrayList objects, much like a loop.
-In fact, any recursive solution could be written with iteration (loops) instead.
+Recursion can also be used to traverse ``String``\ s, arrays, and ``ArrayList``\
+s just like a loop.
+In fact, any loop—also known as *iterative* code—can be written using recursion.
+However in most languages, including Java, there are limitations on how deeply code can recurse which rules out using recursion for infinite or even very long loops so we don’t usually use recursion when a simple loop will do.

+On the other hand, recursion is more powerful than simple loops, especially when dealing with branching structures like the file folder example.
+Tree recursive procedures can not always be easily translated into simple loops, at least not without using some extra data structures to keep track where you are in the tree.

 Factorial Method
 =================

 The following video is also on YouTube at https://youtu.be/V2S_8E_ubBY.
 It introduces the concept of recursion and tracing recursion with the factorial method.